awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-instance.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Tags`  <a name="cfn-ec2-instance-tags"></a>
-The tags to apply to the instance during launch\.
+The tags to add to the instance\.
 These tags are not applied to the EBS volumes, such as the root volume\.
+AWS CloudFormation adds these tags after launching the instance\.
 *Required*: No
 *Type*: List of [Tag](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)